 This morning, after I got back from my morning forest run, I noticed movement in the tops of one of the Douglas-fir trees in our backyard.
 My first thought was “Crossbills!?”
 My second thought was “No, it cannot be.”
 The birds were very backlit, but their behaviour (voraciously eating seeds from the doug-fir cones), body size, flock size, and body placement while feeding all pointed to crossbills.
 I still wasn’t convinced until I finally saw a good outline of a bill, and it was crossed.
 It was CRISSCROSSED BILL.

-Not thinking I’d have any luck at all getting photographs, I spend several minutes warbler-necking it in my backyard and simply watching them feed way up high.
+Not thinking I’d have any luck at all getting photographs, I spent several minutes warbler-necking it in my backyard and simply watching them feed way up high.
 I haven’t had a new yard bird in many many months.
 In fact, I could not remember which number I was at.
 Apparently I’m now at bird #87.

 The crossbills stuck around for more than 30 minutes, and after enjoying them through my bins for awhile, I thought I’d at least try to get a photo, even if it was a crappy photo that simply showed a bird’s silhouette.
 I actually wasn’t sure if the sighting would trigger a rare bird alert, and photos are always appreciated for those.